Medical examiner said the teen was hit seven or eight times

 CNN affiliate KMOV reported that a post office was damaged.

-While on patrol, the officer saw three men run away as he approached, Dotson said.
-He chased them after one held up his pants in a way that made the officer believe he may be carrying a gun, Dotson said.
+While on patrol, the officer saw three black males run away as he approached.
+He gave chase because one of them was holding up his pants in a way that made the officer believe the teen may be carrying a gun, Dotson said.

-The officer tussled with one teen, who ran off, then turned around and fired at least three shots toward him, Dotson said.
+The officer and one of the three tussled.
+The teen ran off, then turned around and fired at least three shots at the officer, Dotson said.

 The officer returned fire, killing the teen.